ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ### Store and display user selection

-All selectable interactive elements (`amp-story-interactive-binary-poll`, `amp-story-interactive-poll`, `amp-story-interactive-img-poll`, `amp-story-interactive-quiz`, `amp-story-interactive-img-quiz`) show the percentage of users that selected each option.
+All selectable interactive elements (`amp-story-interactive-binary-poll`, `amp-story-interactive-img-poll`, `amp-story-interactive-img-quiz`, `amp-story-interactive-poll`, `amp-story-interactive-quiz`) show the percentage of users that selected each option.
 The backend specified with the `endpoint` attribute will store the aggregate data for the interaction following the API described below.
 To fetch the data for an interactive element, the necessary fields are:

 -   <div id="interactiveId"></div> `interactiveId`: the `base64encode(CANONICAL_URL) + "+" + element.id`